 Everyone’s insurance is different, so ask your insurer about your plan.
 Is SCCA in your network?
 Are there deductibles or co-payments that you will have to pay yourself?
 The amounts will be lower if SCCA is in your health plan’s network.

 Ask your insurance provider if your health plan contracts with the organizations that would provide your care here: SCCA, University of Washington Physicians (the practice group for the doctors who will take care of you), UW Medicine, and Seattle Children’s.
-If you need care that is only available at SCCA, an insurer may agree to cover your treatment here.

 Click here for insurance provider contact information and tips on how to ask about SCCA coverage in your network.